Extracorporeal Shock Wave Therapy

 Extracorporeal Shock Wave Therapy, (or ESWT), uses shockwaves to treat chronic, painful conditions of the musculoskeletal system.
 A shockwave is an intense, but very short energy wave traveling faster than the speed of sound.
 The word "Extra-corporeal" means "outside the body" and refers to the fact that the shockwaves are generated outside the body.

-Shock Wave is Often used to treat:
+Shock Wave is Often used for:

 * Shoulder Tendonitis & Calcific Tendinopathy - painful restrictions in shoulder movement